Español English

 They are evergreen trees or shrubs with erect bearing and hanging branches that reach 20 meters (65.6 feet) in height.
 The leaves are 5 cm (1.96") long, leathery and bright green.
 They produce abundant cream-colored, star-shaped flowers, but without aroma.
 They bloom from mid-spring to mid-summer.
 The curious fruits have a star shape.

 Quillaja saponaria needs full sun exposure.
-They resist frost down to -10 ºC (14 ºF).
+It resists frost down to -10 ºC (14 ºF).

-Water regularly but with little water, waiting a couple of days with the substrate dry before watering again; they resist drought well.
+Water regularly but with little water, waiting a couple of days with the substrate dry before watering again; it resists drought well.

 Fertilize with compost at the time of planting in its final place and then every year coinciding with the general fertilizer of the garden.

-It's a tree quite resistant to the usual pests and diseases; they are sensitive to excess moisture.
+Quillaja saponaria it's a tree quite resistant to the usual pests and diseases; it's sensitive to excess moisture.

 Images of the tree Quillaja saponaria or Soap bark tree